ismasan/parametric/README.md

 ### :nullable fields

-In same cases you won't want Parametric to provide nil or empty keys for attributes missing from the input.
-For example when missing keys has special meaning in your application.
+In some cases you won't want Parametric to provide nil or empty keys for attributes missing from the input.
+For example when missing keys have special meaning in your application.

 In those cases you can add the `:nullable` option to said param definitions: